 Each type of theft crime and each case has its own set of defenses.
 A few common defenses are that you paid for the item or that you had permission to take the item.
 In some cases the victim mainly wants to get the item back or the value of the item back.
 We will review your options based on which defenses apply, our knowledge of the criminal process in your jurisdiction and the strength or weakness of the prosecution’s case.

 For first time offenders, a diversionary program may be available that lets you pay restitution and be on your good behavior for a limited period of time.
 If you meet the terms of the program, the charges may be reduced or dropped.

-Contact Garber Law for Your FREE Initial NJ or PA Theft Crime Defense Consultation
+Contact Us For Your FREE Initial Theft Crime Defense Consultation

 Do not deal with these theft charges alone.
 At Garber Law, we have a proven track record and the results to back it up.
 If you or a loved one has been arrested for a theft crime, you need to speak with an experienced criminal lawyer.
 You need a lawyer who will be compassionate about your stressful situation but aggressive in defending your rights.